 As we begin to see signs of relief from this pandemic slowly appear, we are reminded about the promise of the future and how vital it is to break the cycle of violence and discrimination that prevents young people from achieving their full potential.
 This requires action to invest in and uplift youth around the world to help them create a more prosperous world for all.

-Building resiliency for all is a key pillar of the UAE’s candidacy for the Security Council in 2022-2023.
-When elected, the UAE will continue to champion young people and mainstream them as active agents in multilateral efforts – especially in the peace and security nexus, because including and empowering young people across all sectors is critical to the achievement of a sustainable peace.
+Building resiliency for all is a key pillar of the UAE’s membership on the Security Council in 2022-2023.
+The UAE will continue to champion young people and mainstream them as active agents in multilateral efforts – especially in the peace and security nexus, because including and empowering young people across all sectors is critical to the achievement of a sustainable peace.